qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 Parameters
 ..........
 ``Input layer`` [raster]
-  Input raster layer containing elevation data.
+  Input raster surface.

 ``Band number`` [raster band]
-  If the raster is multiband choose the band for which you want to calculate the statistics.
+  If the raster is multiband, choose the band for which you want to calculate the statistics.

   Default: *1*